DrCuis/How-to-guides/300-Packaging/README.md

 of creating a package in Cuis Smalltalk and making it shareable on GitHub.

+While the application is simple, this Package creation tutorial hilights development
-Package creation hilights UI tools and techniques, including exploration and debugging.
+UI tools and techniques, including layout usage, code exploration, debugging, menus, font scaling, and so forth.

 ### Basic Orientation